-Finally, another opportunity to promote public confidence in Valley Water's real estate services is to provide more information on the external Valley Water website and intranet.
-While there is information about leasing or purchasing of Valley Water's properties on the Valley Water website, it is challenging to find information about Valley Water's property acquisition process.
-Posting this information on the Valley Water website could help inform and promote confidence in the process.
-Expanding the use of the Valley Water's Intranet, Aqua.gov, could help other units learn more about RESU's responsibilities and how responsibilities for real estate services are allocated among Valley Water units.
-For example, on Aqua.gov, RESU's intranet site has a link to request real estate services through the On-Line Request System (OLRS) and a link to the "permission to enter" form but no explanation of the acquisition process or other real estate transactions.
+Finally, another communication opportunity is to promote public confidence in Valley Water's real estate services by providing additional information on the external Valley Water website and intranet.
+While there is information about leasing or purchasing of Valley Water's properties on the Valley Water website, it is challenging to find information about the property acquisition process.
+Expanding the use of the Valley Water's Intranet, Aqua.gov, could also help other units learn more about RESU's responsibilities and how responsibilities for real estate services are allocated among Valley Water units.
+Presently, on Aqua.gov, RESU's intranet site has a link to request real estate services through the On-Line Request System (OLRS) and a link to the "permission to enter" form but no explanation of the acquisition process or other real estate transactions.
 Posting more information on the intranet like the acquisition timeline and the explanations of the services provided could help staff (especially project owners) better understand RESU services.